txiong002/Rust_Starship-Crawler/README.md

 This is a roguelike game where the player is an explorer investigating an abandoned starship for its secrets.
 Along the way, the player will find hidden treasures, useful powerups, and terrifying monsters.

-Every room is procedurally generated, meaning the player will never encounter the same rooms twice.
+Every room is procedurally generated, meaning the player will never encounter the same rooms, enemies, and pickups twice.

 ### How to build and run the project